Banana Pro

 - Audio: HDMI audio, 3.5mm stereo jack, on-board microphone

-- Power: 5V via barrel jack (2 A minimum, 2.5 A recommended for WiFi + peripherals)
+- Power: 5V via barrel jack, 2 A minimum and 2.5 A recommended for WiFi plus peripherals

 Common use cases

-1. WiFi access point or router: The integrated WiFi adapter can function as an access point (hostapd) or client.
-Combined with Gigabit Ethernet, Banana Pro can act as a small router, VPN gateway, or network bridge.
+1. WiFi access point or router: The integrated WiFi adapter can run as an access point with hostapd or as a client.
+Pair that with Gigabit Ethernet and Banana Pro can handle a small router, VPN gateway or network bridge without much fuss.

-2. Bluetooth IoT gateway: Bluetooth 4.0 LE support allows the board to communicate with sensors, smart home devices, and wearables.
-Use cases include home automation hubs, environmental monitoring, and data logging.
+2. Bluetooth IoT gateway: Bluetooth 4.0 LE support gives the board a direct line to sensors, smart home devices and wearables.
+That makes it suitable for home automation hubs, environmental monitoring and logging jobs.

-4. Media centre with remote control: The on-board IR receiver supports remote controls for Kodi/LibreELEC setups.
-WiFi eliminates the need for Ethernet cabling in living room deployments.
+4. Media centre with remote control: The on-board IR receiver works with remote controls in Kodi or LibreELEC setups.
+WiFi also removes the need to run an Ethernet cable across a living room, which matters more than people admit.

-5. Portable development platform: Battery-powered projects can use WiFi for SSH access and code deployment without tethering to Ethernet.
-Useful for robotics, mobile data collection, and field testing.
+5. Portable development platform: Battery-powered projects can use WiFi for SSH access and code deployment without being tied to Ethernet.
+It is useful for robotics, mobile data collection and field testing.

 Prerequisites

-- Power supply: 5V DC, 2.5 A recommended (2 A minimum).
-WiFi and Bluetooth add 300500 mA to base consumption; under-spec supplies cause random reboots.
+- Power supply: 5V DC, 2.5 A recommended and 2 A minimum.
+WiFi and Bluetooth add 300500 mA to base consumption, and under-spec supplies cause random reboots.

-- MicroSD card: 8 GB minimum, 16 GB or 32 GB recommended.
-Use a reputable brand (SanDisk, Samsung, Kingston).
+- MicroSD card: 8 GB minimum, with 16 GB or 32 GB recommended.
+Use a reputable brand such as SanDisk, Samsung or Kingston.

-- WiFi credentials: SSID and WPA2 passphrase if you plan to enable wireless.
+- WiFi credentials: SSID and WPA2 passphrase if wireless will be enabled.

 Step-by-step quick start